Voices of the Experienced (VOTE) et al. v. James LeBlanc et al.

 The lawsuit asserts violations of the Eighth Amendment, the Americans with Disabilities Act, and the Rehabilitation Act.
 The case is a putative class-action on behalf of all people forced to work the Farm Line with two sub-classes: people with disabilities and people convicted by non-unanimous juries.
 Discrimination against people with disabilities is a consequence of the extreme conditions of the Farm Line.
 Every person incarcerated at Angola is at risk of serious harm due to their exposure to extreme heat during the summer months in Louisiana.
 This is especially true for people with medical or mental health conditions, or who are taking certain medications, that make them more susceptible to heat-related injuries.
 In addition to incorporating these allegations into the lawsuit, we have also asked the US Department of Justice to investigate this matter.

-Rights Behind Bars and partners filed an emergency motion requesting a preliminary injunction and temporary restraining order to prevent Angola from operating the Farm Line when the heat index reaches or exceeds 88 degrees.
+At the time of filing, Rights Behind Bars and partners requested a preliminary injunction and temporary restraining order to prevent Angola from operating the Farm Line when the heat index reaches or exceeds 88 degrees.
 Federal Judge Brian Jackson responded by ordering state officials to immediately rectify the “glaring deficiencies in their heat-related policies” at the facility, marking a victory for temporary relief from forced labor in life-threatening extreme heat.

 Read our Filings: